rinchen/decentralized-manifesto/README.md

 ## Tenets
 ### 1. Confidentiality and Privacy must always be maintained
- * Objects MUST be autonomous so they can be acted upon individually
+ * Objects MUST be autonomous so they can be acted upon individually ([high cohesion and low coupling](https://en.wikipedia.org/wiki/GRASP_%28object-oriented_design%29))
  * Objects, including network transports, MUST be encrypted by default
  * Objects MUST be private by default
  * Services MUST be opt-in